Jany181818/AI-Resume-Screening-System/screenshots/README.txt

-Project screenshots will be stored here.
+Project screenshots will be stored here